 If you are looking for a plant whose flower resembles the art from a spyrograph in the 1970’s, the passion flower is your specimen.
 Passion vines are tropical to semi-tropical flowering and fruiting plants that need pruning and training by the second year.
 Annual passion flower vine pruning will promote thicker stems, more flowers and bountiful fruit.
-Trimming passion vines during the growing season can help keep these vigorous plants in check and prevent them from taking over an area and choking out other plants.
-Let’s learn the right timing and methods for cutting back passion vines.
+Trimming passion vines during the growing season can help keep these vigorous plants in check, preventing them from taking over an area and choking out other plants.
+Let's learn the right timing and methods for cutting back passion vines.

 Passion Flower Vine Pruning

 Passiflora vines are rampant growers that scramble up any vertical surface.
-Without training and some sort of support, the vines will creep over the ground and take over other plant’s spaces.
+Without training and some sort of support, the vines will creep over the ground and take over other plants' spaces.
 There are three reasons to cut passion flower vines:

 - The first is to train the plant when young.